-- Strength is 95% on single leg hop test or high velocity isometric test - Functional progression to sport has been accomplished without increased pain or swelling - Patient is at least nine months post-op
+- Strength is 95% on single leg hop test or high velocity isometric test - Functional progression to sport has been accomplished without increased pain or swelling Patient is at least 10 to 12 months post-op

 Release to full sports participation is on a case by case basis and determined by Dr. Thieken and the physical therapist.